Gallifantjack/llama2_prebias/README.md

 All plots are stored in out/visualize

-#### c.
-Output Evaluation
+#### c. input/output Evaluation
 ```bash
 python eval.py
 ```
-This loads the model and generates a sequence of 200 tokens.
+To evaluate the output this loads the model and generates a sequence of 200 tokens.
 It then compares the generated sequence to the expected sequence and other metrics such as sentance length and outputs the results to a csv file in out/tables.

+For the batch metrics, these metrics were already calculated in stage 1b.
+This script just loads the table and adds the batch metrics of those batches used at a given checkpoint to a summary table.

 ### 4. Saturation curves